How to care for your Cactus

 Torch Cactus

-Your Torch Cactus needs as much sunlight as it can possibly get through the early spring and into late Fall.
-Turn it frequently so a new section faces the light or it will begin to lean.
-It can handle indirect sunlight, but will not thrive as it will in full sun.
+Your Torch Cactus needs as much sunlight or full sun as it can possibly get.
+Turn it frequently so a new section faces the light, or it will begin to lean.
 Make sure to acclimate if moving outside into the direct sunlight.
-In the winter, if possible, move it to a cooler spot with less light so it can go dormant and rest.

-Water your Torch Cactus deeply and allow to slightly dry between waterings in the spring and summertime.
+Water your Torch Cactus deeply and allow it to dry completely between waterings in the spring and summertime.
 Always water near the base of the plant and try to keep the column of the plant dry.
-They will not tolerate wet soggy soil or roots.
+They will not tolerate wet, soggy soil or roots.
 Make sure to empty the saucer of all standing water.
-During the late fall and winter, you can go 4 weeks without watering your cactus.
+During the late fall and winter, you can go up to 4 weeks without watering your cactus.

 This plant requires no additional humidity.